FARMED ANIMALS SUFFER

 The male calves are kept in tiny boxes all alone, where they will spend the next few months until they are slaughtered for veal.
 The female calves are destined to become milking machines themselves, which usually entails about four years of misery, during which they are forcibly impregnated, give birth, lose calves over and over again, and are hooked up to machines, until their worn-out bodies collapse, and then they are sent to slaughter.

 ALL OF THIS HORROR IS VERY WELL-DOCUMENTED IN NUMEROUS VIDEOS AVAILABLE ONLINE.
-IN FACT, THE MEAT/DAIRY/EGG INDUSTRY AND OUR GOVERNMENT DON’T EVEN DENY THAT ALL OF THIS TORTURE HAPPENS.
+IN FACT, THE MEAT, DAIRY, AND EGG INDUSTRIES AND OUR GOVERNMENT DON’T EVEN DENY THAT ALL OF THIS TORTURE HAPPENS.

 IT’S ALL ABOUT MONEY, IT’S HIDDEN FROM THE PUBLIC, AND IT’S CONSIDERED “HUMANE.”
 BUT PEOPLE DON’T WANT TO KNOW, OR SIMPLY DON’T CARE BECAUSE THEY LIKE THE WAY SOMETHING TASTES.